microsoft-healthcare-madison/demo-patient-lists/README.md

 # demo-patient-lists

-A demonstration app and codelab companion to teach developers the FHIR Patient Lists API.
+A demonstration app and codelab companion to interactively teach developers the FHIR Patient Lists API.